shamhithk/Enigma/README.md

 ![Screenshot 2025-01-13 at 8 07 01 PM](https://github.com/user-attachments/assets/f053d22d-4bdb-4c20-8a70-fe236e5c2883)

-- Optuna is used for automated hyperparameter tuning.
+- Optuna is used for automated hyperparameter tuning and run ``` optuna-dashboard sqlite:///optuna_study.db``` this command to see dashboard
 - The study results are stored in an SQLite database (optuna_study.db).
 - Trials adjust learning rates, batch sizes, and embedding dimensions.